chahrourlab/WES/README.md

 # WES
-Whole exome sequencing variant analysis pipeline used to analyze the data pblished in the following manuscript- Gogate A, Kaur K, Goodspeed K, Evans P, Morris MA, Chahrour MH, The genetic landscape of autism spectrum disorder in an ancestrally diverse cohort, npj Genomic Medicine (2024)
+Whole exome sequencing variant analysis pipeline used to analyze the data pblished in the following manuscript- Gogate A, Kaur K, Goodspeed K, Evans P, Morris MA, Chahrour MH.
+The genetic landscape of autism spectrum disorder in an ancestrally diverse cohort. npj Genomic Medicine (2024) (Accepted- In press)
-Accepted- In press